| | | |

 Instructions

 • Melt the butter in a medium heavy skillet over medium heat.
-Add apples to skillet; cover and cook for 4 to 5 minutes, or until the apples have softened.
+Add apples to the skillet; cover and cook for 3 to 5 minutes, or until the apples have softened.

-• Turn and sprinkle with about 1/3 cup sugar (less if the apples are sweet and a bit more if they are very tart).
-Reduce heat to low.
+• Turn and sprinkle with about 1/3 cup sugar (or to taste; 1/4 to 1/2 cup total).
+Reduce the heat to low.
 Cover and cook for about 5 minutes longer.

 • Uncover and cook about 2 minutes longer, or until the apples are syrupy.
 Stir frequently and add a few teaspoons of water if they become dry.